facebook/react-native-website/website/contributing/managing-pull-requests.md

 ## Pull Request Labels

 - `Merged`: Applied to a closed PR to indicate that its changes have been incorporated into the core repository.
 This label is necessary because pull requests are not merged directly on GitHub.
 Instead, a patch with the PR's changes is imported and queued up for code review.
-Once approved, the result of applying those changes on top of Facebook's internal monorepository gets synced out to GitHub as a new commit.
+Once approved, the result of applying those changes on top of Meta's internal monorepository gets synced out to GitHub as a new commit.
 GitHub does not attribute that commit back to the original PR, hence the need for a label that communicates the PR's true status.
 - `Blocked on FB`: The PR has been imported, but the changes have not yet been applied.